Educational Psychology Service

 EPs advise staff, other professionals and parents/carers on ways of supporting children in their educational, emotional and social development.
 Where appropriate EPs carry out psychological assessments of children and young people in a range of settings including early years, schools and colleges.

 Sometimes a parent/carer may prefer to seek advice from an EP directly with regards to concerns they might have.
-Under these circumstances a parent/carer can book an appointment with the EPS as part of the open access Parent Consultation Service.
+Under these circumstances a parent/carer can book an appointment with the EPS as part of the open access Parent or Young Person onsultation Service.

-A parent/carer can meet directly with an EP to discuss their concerns, The consultation meetings are held monthly at the City Care Centre between 1pm and 4pm.
+A parent/carer or young person (aged 16 or over and attending a college placement) can meet directly with an EP to discuss their concerns.
+The consultation meetings are held monthly using Microsoft TEAMS video conferencing.
 Consultations are by appointment only and bookings need to be made one month in advance.
-To book or enquire about dates please telephone 01733 863689.
+To book or enquire about dates please email EPS@peterborough.gov.uk.

-The aim is to give a parent time and space to reflect on their concerns and consider ways in which they can help to move things forward for themselves and the child or young person.
+The aim is to give a parent / young person time and space to reflect on their concerns and consider ways in which they can help to move things forward for themselves or the child or young person.

-The child or young person will not be needed at the appointment.
-However, if a parent would find it helpful, a member of staff from the educational setting, another involved professional or friend/relative could accompany them to the appointment.
+The child or young person, under 16 years of age or still attending pre-school / school setting will not be needed at the appointment.
+However, if a parent / young person would find it helpful, a member of staff from the educational setting, another involved professional or friend/relative could accompany them to the appointment.- please provide their email addresses at the time of booking the appointment.

-During the session the EP will prepare a written record of the consultation and give the parent a copy.
-The EP will not share this information with other professionals unless the EP has the parents’ permission or thinks the child or young person may be in danger or at risk.
-We will take some details from a parent when they book a meeting on the telephone.
+During the session the EP will prepare a written record of the consultation and email the parent or young person a copy.
+The EP will not share this information with other professionals unless the EP has permission or thinks a child or young person may be in danger or at risk.

 The SEND Resources page hosts a collection of resources, newsletters and